JetBrains/intellij-sdk-docs/reference_guide/api_changes_list_2024.md

 `com.intellij.database.datagrid.DataGrid.adaptForNewQuery()` abstract method added : Only recompilation is needed for classes that implement `DataGrid` and delegate calls to an actual `DataGrid` implementation.

+### HTTP Client Plugin 2024.2
+`com.intellij.httpClient.http.request.HttpRequestPsiConverter.toRequestConfig(HttpRequest)` method visibility changed from `public` to `private`
+: This method is an implementation detail.

 ## 2024.1

 ### IntelliJ Platform 2024.1